zulip/zulip/docs/schema-migrations.md

 * **Numbering conflicts across branches**: If you've done your schema change in a branch, and meanwhile another schema change has taken place, Django will now have two migrations with the same number.
-To fix this, you need to renumber your migration(s), fix up the "dependencies" entries in your migration(s), and rewrite your git history as needed.
+To fix this, you can either run `./tools/renumber-migrations` which renumbers your migration(s) and fixes up the "dependencies" entries in your migration(s), and then rewrite your git history as needed, or you can do it manually.
 There is a tutorial [here](migration-renumbering.html) that walks you though that process.

 * **Atomicity**.
 By default, each Django migration is run atomically inside a transaction.
 This can be problematic if one wants to do